Keyboard shortcuts

 /// coalition operator (e.g. "ethereum.superchain",

-/// this struct does NOT re-derive any lattice's
+/// NOT re-derive any lattice's organism IDs; a lattice

-/// Ordered set of standalone organisms this coalition
+/// Ordered set of organism references this coalition

 /// composes — any mosaik organism with a Config